 - Lateral flow tests require an easily accessible and patient-friendly sample type, for instance, urine, finger prick blood, or nasal swab.

 - More than one pathogen can be included in a single lateral flow test, for example, detection of SARS-CoV-2, Influenza A, and Influenza B in patients with respiratory tract symptoms.
-One example of these combined lateral flow tests is the Influenza COVID-19 Ag Combo Rapid Test from Fortress Diagnostics.
+One example of these combined lateral flow tests is the COVID-19/Influenza A+B/RSV Antigen Combo Lateral Flow Test from Beright.

 - Results are easy to interpret (positive, negative, or invalid) and are available after a short period of time (usually 10-30 minutes depending on the test).

 - Lateral flow tests are inexpensive and can often be stored at room temperature.

 - As the results are available at the point-of-care, both the healthcare provider and the patient are empowered to discuss the results in real time.